kubeflow/kubeflow/docs_dev/releasing.md

 - Example file: [link](https://github.com/kubeflow/kubeflow/blob/v0.6-branch/bootstrap/config/kfctl_gcp_iap.0.6.2.yaml)
 - Add the file to [kubeflow/manifests/kfdef](https://github.com/kubeflow/manifests/tree/master/kfdef) in the release branch.

+* Starting with kubeflow/manifests#778

+On the **master** branch

+1. Define a kustomize overlay: `source/vX.Y.Z`
+1. For every kfdef add a patch that overrides the repo spec and version in the KFDef
+   * Look at the existing config
+1. Run `hack/build_kfdef_spec.py` to generate KFDef YAMLs in `kfdefs/`
+1. Check in all modified files

+On the **vX.Y.Z-branch** branch

+1. Cherry pick the changes from above

 ## Build and Upload KFCTL Binaries

 You can use the [CLI github-release](https://github.com/aktau/github-release) to automate uploading artifacts.